comrade-palitos/theory/against-bernsteinism.md

-the limited horizon of the great mass of the people appear as hindrances to social progress, and it offers greater advantages where it is a question of the creation of permanent economic arrangements capable of lasting
+the limited horizon of the great mass of the people appear as hindrances to social progress, and it offers greater advantages where it is a question of the creation of permanent economic arrangements capable of lasting.

 -**Eduard Bernstein**, "Evolutionary Socialism", *Conclusion*